Crispy pecan cookies are the perfect cookie jar treat. They're buttery and crunchy with plenty of nuts, and they're ready to be dunked in milk!

 Jump to:

-These crispy-yet-chewy pecan cookies are made with just seven basic ingredients:
+These crispy-yet-chewy pecan cookies are made with just seven basic ingredients that you probably have in your pantry and fridge:

 In addition to the short ingredient list, these pecan cookies take all of 10 minutes to prepare!
 The dough doesn't need to be chilled or rolled out, it's that simple of a recipe.